Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 2

 Knicks Performance Insights

-- With 116 points per game on offense, New York ranks 11th in the NBA.
-At the other end, it gives up 113.1 points per contest, which ranks 12th in the league.

-- The Knicks are averaging just 22.9 dimes per contest, which ranks third-worst in the league.
+- The Knicks are putting up only 22.9 assists per game, which ranks third-worst in the league.

 Heat Performance Insights

-- On offense Miami is the worst squad in the league (109.5 points per game).
-But on defense it is second-best (109.8 points conceded per game).
+- On offense Miami is the worst squad in the NBA (109.5 points per game).
+But defensively it is second-best (109.8 points conceded per game).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.